PeytonIsHere/ferris-sweep-keymap/README.md

 # ferris-sweep-keymap
-This is my ferris sweep keymap. hopefully this benefits someone out there.
+This is my ferris sweep keymap.
+Hopefully this benefits someone out there.
 Open the pdf to quickly see what the keymap is.
-Btw you can use this.
+Make your own and change it how you like.